Dual-stream attention-guided learning for weakly supervised whole slide image classification: Conclusion

 \section{Conclusion}

-In this work, we propose DSAGL, a novel dual-branch teacher-student framework for weakly supervised WSI classification.
+In this work, we propose DSAGL, a novel dual-streams teacher-student framework for weakly supervised WSI classification.
 By integrating attention-guided pseudo-labeling and an alternating training strategy, DSAGL effectively bridges the gap between coarse-grained supervision and fine-grained instance-level learning.
 The incorporation of a Mamba-based encoder enables efficient modeling of long-range dependencies with linear complexity, allowing the model to process large-scale instance sets while preserving global context.
 Additionally, the FASA module enhances the model's ability to focus on sparse yet diagnostically significant regions through multi-scale attention.
 Experimental results on three benchmark datasets demonstrate that DSAGL consistently outperforms existing MIL-based approaches in both instance-level and bag-level classification tasks, particularly under challenging conditions such as low positive-instance ratios and heterogeneous lesion patterns.
 These findings highlight the effectiveness, scalability, and generalization potential of DSAGL, making it a promising solution for real-world computational pathology applications.
+In future work, we plan to explore more advanced teacher updating mechanisms, such as EMA-based strategies, to further enhance training stability and robustness under weak supervision.